catamount-music/public-domain/mixing-process.md

 - [ ] BOUNCE the initial track, `MIX1`

-### 2. Organizing Steps

-- [ ] Fix track groups (drums, multiple tracks of guitar or piano, etc.)
-    * Group the tracks
-    * Set relative levels
-    * Use the same basic process in 2. above.
-- [ ] Apply LogicPro color scheme (`LogicProColorScheme.png`)

-### 3. Processing Individual Tracks
+### 2. Process Individual Tracks

 > [!IMPORTANT]
-> This step may be highly iterative, in that you'll need to process every group of tracks
+> This step is highly iterative, in that you'll need to process regions within tracks, and then tracks, and then groups of tracks in step 3.
-> for all the instruments in the composition.

 - [ ] Comp the region stacks
 - [ ] Solo the track; list issues; fix anything that’s not in the section below